zeyadkhaled/openversion/README.md

 - Move to dev folder ``cd /dev``
 - Run ``docker-compose up`` command.
+- After the containers are up, run ``cd ../sqlfiles`` and then ``gomigrate --source=file://. --database=postgres://postgres:roottoor@localhost:5432/backend\?sslmode=disable up``
+  - gomigrate is an sql migration tool that sets the postgres DB with the scheme and the tables.

 - If every thing is successful you will start seeing your stats showing in your deployed exporters.